microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-troubleshooting.md

         | APAC        | Southeast Asia                       |
         | AUS         | Australia Southeast                  |

-    2. Please follow table 2 below to allow list IPs based on the O365 region and then download IP ranges [here](https://www.microsoft.com/en-us/download/details.aspx?id=56519) based on the table below.
+    2. Next, you will need to allow list IP addresses within your destination storage account that is compatible with table 1 above.
+Please follow table 2 below to allow list IPs based on the O365 region and then download IP ranges [here](https://www.microsoft.com/en-us/download/details.aspx?id=56519) based on the table below.

         | O365 Region | Region you have to allowlist         |
         |-------------|--------------------------------------|